Sunillad08/notes/Networking/Ports.md

 #### Virtual Ports :
 - Virtual ports are there to get access to data for particular application
 - logical connection to exchange data
-- Ports can be open , closed  | *note : filtered(not sure state)*
+- Ports can be open , closed
 - Ports provide particular service
 -   From 0 to 1023 – well known ports assigned to common protocols and services
 -   From 1024 to 49151 – registered ports assigned by ICANN to a specific service
--   From 49152 to 65 535 – dynamic (private, high) ports range from 49,152 to 65,535.
+-   From 49152 to 65535 – ephemeral ports or (dynamic ,private, high) ports .
 Can be used by any service on an ad hoc basis.
 Ports are assigned when a session is established, and released when the session ends.

 Common port numbers